Are you interested to write for Faith Today? Find out what we're looking for.

 In each issue Faith Today includes milestones such as announcements of top-level appointments, resignations, organizational name changes, awards and other items of interest to the wider Christian community.
 These can be submitted by email anytime.

 Faith Today follows The Canadian Press Stylebook for spelling, grammar, capitalization, etc. The CP stylebook is available at www.cp.org and elsewhere for about $40.
 A free, shorter introduction to our style, the Faith Today Style Guide, is available free online.

 What Faith Today Doesn't Use

 Bible studies, poetry, serialized articles and most seasonal material.
-(To clarify: we welcome short Easter-themed submissions but print one per year at most.)
+(To clarify: we welcome short Easter-themed poems but have limited space for those once per year.)

 Queries: Getting an Assignment